What Is a Duty-Free Bag? The Ultimate Guide to ICAO-Compliant STEBs

 FAQs

-Can I bring multiple duty-free bags on a flight?
+Q2: Can I take a duty-free bag on a connecting flight?

-What happens if my duty-free bag is opened before I reach my destination?
+Q3: What happens if my duty-free bag is opened before security?

 Conclusion